Garden & Lawn

 Making up the correct concentration

-Review the instructions on your weed killer bottle or box for the correct dilution ratio to use the first time you use the weed killer.
-On subsequent times, after you’ve seen the results of your first applications, you may want to change the ratio to a more concentrated or more dilute solution.
+Review the instructions on your weed killer bottle or box for the correct dilution ratio to use the weed killer the first time.
+On subsequent times, after you’ve seen the results of your first applications, you may want to change the ratio to a more concentrated or more dilute solution if the instructions on the label allow.

 how to mix weedkiller safely

-Follow the instructions also about where to mix the concentrate and water; it’s usually in a watering can or jug reserved exclusively for this purpose.
-Even if you rinse it out thoroughly after mixing everything, there may still be some solution left that could end up somewhere you don’t want it.
-And wear gloves and eye protection and other safety gear to guard against any splashes on to your skin.
+Follow the instructions about where to mix the concentrate and water; it’s usually in a watering can or jug reserved exclusively for this purpose.
+Even if you rinse it thoroughly after mixing everything, some solution may still be left that could end up somewhere you don’t want it.
+Wear gloves, eye protection, and other safety gear to guard against any splashes on your skin.

 How to apply

-You can usually apply your weed killer solution using a sprayer or a watering can with a very fine nozzle.
-However, we always recommend that you use the sprayer as it distributes the solution more evenly and more finely, making the liquid go further.
-And don’t use the sprayer for anything else, even after you’ve thoroughly rinse it three times at the end of the application task.
-However, always read the instructions thoroughly on the container before use and apply only as directed.
+You can usually apply your weed killer using a sprayer (like me) or a watering can with a very fine nozzle.
+However, I always recommend that you use the sprayer, as it distributes the solution more evenly and finely, making the liquid go further.
+Don’t use the sprayer for anything else, even after you’ve thoroughly rinsed it three times at the end of the application task.
+Always read the instructions thoroughly on the container before use and apply only as directed.

 man carefully spraying weedkiller

-Be sure to always wear protective gloves, mask and goggles for your own safety.
+Be sure to always wear protective gloves, masks and goggles for your safety.
 And don’t let any of the spray go into your garden pond or any nearby stream or river.
 It could contaminate them and harm the fish and water plants growing there.

 When to apply the weed killer

 Once again, always read the instructions.
 But it’s the general rule to apply commercial-grade weed killer in the weed’s active growing season, usually between March and September.
-As the weed killer works systemically and needs to travel through the plant’s entire system, the plant has to be active and not dormant such as in late fall or winter.
+As the weed killer works systemically and needs to travel through the plant’s entire system, the plant has to be active and not dormant, such as in late autumn or winter.

 Don’t spray on a windy day or if rain is forecast within the next six to eight hours.